They are expensive. They are dangerous. They are unsightly.

 Moreover, overhead lines require a lot of maintenance given the direct contact of the pantographs and their constant exposure to weather.
 This too makes cost an issue.

-“Conventional systems are very sensitive to particular atmospheric conditions, particularly heavy storms and tornados,” notes Vito Siciliano of Ansaldo STS, whose TramWave system is designed to eliminate this problem.
+“Conventional systems are very sensitive to particular atmospheric conditions such as particularly heavy storms and tornados,” notes Vito Siciliano of Ansaldo STS, whose TramWave system is designed to eliminate this problem.
 “The related maintenance and repair costs and service unavailability can become a major issue.”

 And, of course, it doesn’t take a winter storm or a tornado to cause damage to a catenary line.
 Loose wires in the summer and wire breaks in the winter as a result of lines contracting and expanding with the temperature also create maintenance headaches.